benbyford/ai-ethics-framework/Framework.md

 # AI Ethics Framework

-*A general ethics framework for organisations to leanr more about AI issues - used as a tool by [www.ethicalby.design](https://www.ethicalby.design).
-For context around this frameowkr please read the READ.md document*
+*A general ethics framework for organisations to learn more about AI issues - used as a tool by [www.ethicalby.design](https://www.ethicalby.design).
+For context around this framework please read the READ.md document*

 ***

 ## Govenments

 [general technology consideration]

 - ### Legislation for new technologies and their uses

 - ### Education / knowledge and awareness

 - ### Appropriate measurements of technologically influenced social flourishing

-[specific technology consideration]
+[specific AI technology consideration]

 - ### Appropriate AI usage